tekamolo/Delos/documentation/services.md

         /**
          * @param Model_Banned $repoBanned
          */
-        public function __construct(Model_Banned $repoBanned,SubscriptionService $subscriptionService){
+        public function __construct(Model/Banned $repoBanned,SubscriptionService $subscriptionService){
                 $this->repoBanned = $repoBanned;
                 $this->subscriptionService = $subscriptionService;
         }

-Note: In here we pass the Model_Banned to interact with the database banned table along with the subscriptionService in order to allow the BanningService to also cancel the subscription via a potential `$this->subscriptionService->cancel()` method.
+Note: In here we pass the Model/Banned to interact with the database banned table along with the subscriptionService in order to allow the BanningService to also cancel the subscription via a potential `$this->subscriptionService->cancel()` method.
 These objects are not actual existing objects but outlined like that to explain the functioning of the service logic.